 What I do with the personal data I hold

 - communicate with clients

-- communicate with other contacts, including in my role as coordinator of the Liverpool group of the Society for Editors and Proofreaders
+- communicate with other contacts, including in my role as coordinator of the Liverpool group of the Chartered Institute of Editing and Proofreading (CIEP)

 - monitor my productivity

 - take payment from clients

 - pay suppliers